-We’re delighted to announce that Face to Face, our free, public exhibition of social documentary and portrait photography, curated by Ekow Eshun, has been extended until November 28th, 2020.
+We’re delighted to announce that prints featured in Face to Face, our free, public exhibition of social documentary and portrait photography, curated by Ekow Eshun, are now on sale!
+Visit facetoface.photos to find out more.

 The exhibition, located in the King’s Cross Tunnel, has sparked debate around the relationship between art, activism, and the role of photography in the charity sector.
 On October 15, in an Instagram Live discussion with Ekow, the Fund’s European office director James Logan said, “Unlike traditional NGO photography where people are seen as objects of charity, these images show a deeper picture of a community and one in which—in some of those pictures—there’s a lot of hope.”